The Forest Plot and the Box-and-whisker Plot

 To quote the college, "candidates either knew this topic or knew nothing about it".
 We have all seen these graphs before, but when pushed to give specific definitions people tend to do poorly.
 Fortunately, there is not much to know.

-Anatomy of the box and whisker plot
+The box and whisker plot

 The box and whisker plot is a way of graphically representing the "five number summary", or four parameters which demonstrate the central tendency of the data set.